Cynsar-Foundation/metaRoot/README.md

 Owners staking proofs and submitting to the network (How?)

 Proving true ownership with staking could reduce the risk where the honest name space owner must submit minimum amount of native tokens every time they make a claim over a TLD with CA associated.
 To reduce the spam over the network the resource transfer will happen over the period of time once the proofs of the ownership correctly resolves over chain.

-Solution 1 Using Avalanche consensus for light weight client by providing Merkelised hashes for the proof of namespaces with CA

-Implementing a metaUTXO model where on chain ordering can be done with POS style block management that allows bitcoin style implementation for script parsing

 **Naming History**